molgenis/molgenis-r-armadillo/adr/0006-file-format.md

 - More risk when converting that is not R-native (think of dates, number of significant bits, etc.)

 ## Decision
+The principle we are going implement is to store 1 object per file.
+Which means that for table-like object we are going to use `.parquet`and for more complex structures we are going to use `.rds` (such as *resources* used in Opal).
-We are going to use `.parquet` for table-like data and `.RData` for more complex data such as *resources* (used in Opal).
-We are going to use the parquet files in the Armadillo package but you do not have to work with that format on the client side.
+We are going to use the parquet files in the Armadillo package.
+As data manager you do not *have* to work with the parquet format.

 ## Consequences
 - Restriction on table names (depending on Minio file restrictions)
 - `.parquet` files require a package to be added to the depenency list
-- Logging in will be a lot faster
+- You do not need to specify workspace(s) or table(s) during login
 - Assigning data will be a lot faster
 - Creating datasets as a datamanager will be a lot faster
 - You can update single tables with `.parquet`
-- In MOLGENIS you can build a parquet exporter fairly easy
+- In MOLGENIS you can build a parquet exporter fairly easy, usefull when using MOLGENIS as data provider
+- Users work with fully qualified table names